Equality and non-discrimination TASSU prize

 Residents and employees of the City of Espoo can nominate actions that advance equality and non-discrimination in our city, thereby highlighting them and inspiring others to do their part.

-The prize recipients will be announced on Human Rights Day, 10 December 2025, and the prizes will be presented at Gumböle Manor at a later date.
+The prize recipients will be announced on Human Rights Day, 10 December 2026, and the prizes will be presented at Gumböle Manor at a later date.

 You can submit your proposal in Finnish, Swedish or English.

-The proposal form includes seven sections
+The proposal form includes six sections

 - Describe a tangible action that has promoted the employment of minority groups or preventive activities that combat social exclusion before people reach the actual working age, for example through youth work (max.
 200 characters).